sg893052/sonic-buildimage/manageability/config-setup.md

- The below flow diagram explains the configuration migration flow during a SONiC version downgrade.
+ The below flow diagram explains the configuration migration flow during a SONiC image installation.